gwahmp/wmao/src/content/posts/expand-business-globally.md

 ### Understand Cultural and Language Differences

-One of the biggest reasons businesses struggle internationally is underestimating cultural differences.
+One of the biggest <a href="/online-business-struggle">reasons businesses struggle</a> internationally is underestimating cultural differences.
 What works in one country may not work in another.

 For example, McDonald's adapts its menu based on cultural preferences—offering a McSpicy Paneer Burger in India and a Samurai Pork Burger in Thailand.